laurens-in/workshop-browser2021-code/text.md

 This quote by artist and developer behind [generative.fm](https://generative.fm) Alex Bainter explains what has changed: for the first time generative art has the possibility move into mass culture.

+What does this mean for art?
+How does it affect the aura, authority and authenticity of the work of art?

+I can not answer these questions for you, but I can give some insight on what it means in my own work.

+Black Metal is essentially a quest to bring authenticity to the reproducible medium.
+It does so by means of production: Because of our common understanding of the medium they use (e.g. tape, in the early days) we intuitively know that the recording "has not been tampered with" - meaning what we hear is in fact a physical effort and not some kind of technological trickery.
+Why is this necessary though?
+Performance art faces similar issues but often just refrains from reproduction?
+The answer is twofold.
+First, from a pragmatic point of view, musicians expressed themselves through the only medium they thought was available to them.
+Second, black metal is characterized by a misanthropic worldview, an antisocial attitude and individualism above all else (although rather superficial), which does not work well with concerts.
+Given the fact that many bands refrain from playing live shows, the authenticity which they can achieve within reproducible media seems - at least to their perception - to be a meaningful one.

+Black metal is also very anti-technological because from their perspective modern technology is what diminishes authenticity (sounds familiar?).
+Within the framework of black metal this is certainly true to some extent: By using triggered drum sets and modern production or editing technology the physical effort is no longer present as part of our shared understanding of the medium, but vanishes because of exactly that.
+This is where generative music comes into play, because our shared understanding of (digital) generative music is not one that is concerned with technological trickery as a substitute for physical effort.
+There is no physical effort through which could be harmed in its authenticity by technological forces, which is why - at least in my opinion - remains authentic - in a black metal sense.
+In a sense black metal is often just a reproducible documentation of a performance, but in contrast to performance art, the artwork only exists within this reproduction.

-So why did we talk about aura?
+So why did we talk about ?
 How does the aura change in the age of digital generation - where the original exists as an abstract idea that exists in code - that is not the artwork itself - and every generation or iteration of the artwork is unique in time and space?
 How does that change affect the way we think about and create art?
 Is authenticity outside of the sphere of digital generation?

 ---> individualism through art, not through consumerism

---> now we live in the age of not only the digital reproduction of art, but the digital generation of art.

---> alex bainter quote masterarbeit, what seperates the browser is that it is the environment that makes it possible

-Laibach --> not interesting what they played but what they didn't play. there's a crack in every wall --> has art failed us?

 ## Part 3 - Adorno